microsoft/WhatTheHack/xxx-AzureRouteServer/Coach/Solution-01.md

 - Setup Local Network Gateway reprenting simulated on-prem branch.
 - Deploy the provided Cisco CSR template to simulate branch (on-premises).
 Template also creates a "Branch1" vnet.
 - Setup 2-tunnels to one active/active virtual network gateway created earlier.
 - Deploy provided Cisco CSR template to setup a central NVA (used as a BGP/Security NVA).
+- Deploy VMs in all vnets (including Branch).
 - Create Route Tables (UDRs) to steer traffic via NVAs for,
    - Branch VM subnet, Route to Hub/spoke vnets addres spaces (summarized should work as well) with next hop Branch NVA (CSR applaince).
    (This is required because branch vnet is really Azure vNet (think of SDN)).
    - GW subnet, route to Hub, next hop Central NVA (Outside Interface).
    - Hub VM subnet, route to Spokes and Branch, next hop Central NVA (Inside Interface).
    - Spoke VM subnet, route to the other spoke and branch, next hop Central NVa (Inside Interface).
+- Verify all traffic is going through the Central Network Virtual Appliance:
+   - spoke-to-spoke
+   - spokes-to-onprem
+   - onprem-to-hub
+   - onprem-to-spokes